 Guests of Madame Guillotine

-Sue is thrown by the still image of a guillotine that begins this episode, and as she turns to question me, she misses the moment where it unfreezes and the guillotine comes crashing down.
-By the time she’s turned back to the screen, a hand-drawn map of Paris has replaced it and I can sense her mounting confusion.
-She looks disappointed when the images start to move again.
+It’s the still-image of a guillotine that throws her, and when she turns to question me, she missed the moment where the blade comes crashing down.
+When she turns back to the screen, she’s confronted with a hand-drawn map of Paris, which only fuels her confusion.
+In fact, she’s disappointed when the images start to move again.

-Sue: That little boy is really good.
+Sue: The little boy is really good.
 Does the Doctor come back for him?
 Does he become a companion?

-Me: No. And isn’t the TARDIS crowded enough?
+Me: No. And isn’t the TARDIS crowded enough already?

 Sue: That’s a shame.
-He really brought out a really nice side of Hartnell.
+He brought out a really nice side of Hartnell.

-As the Doctor begins his arduous journey to Paris, I ask Sue if she notices anything different.
+As the Doctor begins his arduous journey to Paris, I ask Sue if she notices anything different about this episode.

-Sue: Yes, we are outside for the first time.
+Sue: Yes, we’re outside for the first time.
 Real location filming.
-Nice.
-It’s just a pity that it isn’t really William Hartnell – his walk is much too spritely.
+It’s nice.
+It’s just a pity that isn’t William Hartnell – his walk is too sprightly.
 Still, it does give the story a more epic feel, I guess.
-But to be honest, I prefer it when they were in the studio.
-It feels more honest, somehow.
+Although I think I prefer it when they’re in the studio; it feels more honest, somehow.

-When the Doctor gets himself embroiled in a dispute involving a chain gang, Sue is less than impressed.
+When the Doctor gets embroiled in a dispute involving a chain gang, my wife is less than impressed.

 Sue: You flaming idiot!

-Sue: His only priority now should be getting back to Ian, Barbara and Susan.
-He’s a complete moron for getting involved in that stupid altercation.
-It’s not as if he was going to free the slaves, he was just being unnecessarily sarcastic.
+Sue: His only priority right now should be getting back to Ian, Barbara and Susan.
+He’s a moron for getting involved in that stupid altercation.
+It isn’t as if he was going to free the slaves, he was just being unnecessarily sarcastic.
 What a dick.

-When the Doctor whacks the official over the head with a shovel, Sue is convinced that he’s killed him and she’s relieved when it turns out to be nothing more than harmless cartoon violence (which really doesn’t tally with the rest of the series so far).
+When the Doctor whacks an official over the head with a shovel, Sue is convinced he’s killed him, and she’s relieved when it turns out to be harmless cartoon violence (which doesn’t really tally with the rest of the series so far).

-Meanwhile, in Paris things are looking grim.
-There’s yet another hint of impending sexual violence (this time it’s a prison guard who can’t keep his eyes off Barbara’s breasts) and Susan has been reduced to a gibbering wreck.
-Sue, on the other hand, is doing just fine.
+Meanwhile in Paris, things are looking very grim indeed.
+There’s yet another hint of impending sexual violence (this time it’s a prison guard who can’t keep his eyes off Barbara’s breasts) and Susan’s been reduced to a gibbering wreck.
+Again.

-I suggest that Susan could actually be hundreds of years older than Barbara.
-Sue asks me to provide some evidence for this, which, of course, I can’t.
+When I suggest Susan might be hundreds of years older than Barbara, my wife asks me to provide her with some evidence, which, of course, I can’t.

-Sue: That’s a great shot with Ian behind bars.
+Sue: That’s a great shot of Ian behind those bars.
 It’s very cinematic.
-In fact, I’m really impressed with the overall direction.
-It’s a massive step-up from The Sensorites.
-Let’s crack on.
+I’m really impressed with the direction, here.
+It’s a massive step up from The Sensorites.
+Okay, let’s crack on.

 A Change of Identity